ontio/ontology/docs/specifications/sigsvr.md

     "gas_limit":XXX,    //gaslimit
     "address":"XXX",    //The address that invokes NeoVM contract "params":[
         //The parameters of the Native contract.
-All values ​​are string type.
+All values are string type.
     ]
 }
 ```